up42/docs/source/up42-blocks/processing/up42-ndvithresholding.rst

 Vegetation types and values for thresholding
 --------------------------------------------
-Below are the default threshold values that were been set for the block.
+Below are the default threshold values that have been set for the block.
 However, you can change ``threshold_values`` based on your preferences and case study.

 .. table:: Default threshold values